 The addition of units to the National Park System sometimes has been controversial.
 Some discourage adding units, asserting that the System is "mature" or "complete," while others assert that the System should evolve and grow to reflect current events, new information, and reinterpretations.
 A related issue is how to properly maintain existing and new units given limited fiscal and staffing resources.
-The Bush Administration generally did not support the creation of new park units and the expansion of existing units to focus funds on maintaining current units.
+The Bush Administration generally did not support the creation of new park units and the expansion of existing units, as it sought instead to focus funds on maintaining current units.
 The Bush Administration supported some expansions on the grounds that they could be accomplished for relatively little cost.
 Supporters of new units have charged that the older units are the most costly.
-Also, in a departure from the past, the Bush Administration did not recommended to Congress, as part of its annual budget submissions, that areas be studied for possible inclusion in the Park System.
+Also, in a departure from the past, the Bush Administration did not recommend to Congress, as part of its annual budget submissions, that areas be studied for possible inclusion in the Park System.
 The priority was to complete studies previously authorized by Congress, although the Administration testified in support of authorizing some new studies.

-The Obama Administration also expressed a need to focus attention and resources on the current System, including the maintenance backlog, "rather than continuing the rapid expansion of new NPS responsibilities."12 The Administration is implementing a plan to complete special resource studies already authorized by Congress, and has not submitted to Congress lists of areas for possible inclusion in the Park System.13 However, the Administration did testify during the 111th Congress in favor of creating at least one new unit of the National Park System and expanding several others.
+Initially, the Obama Administration also expressed a need to focus attention and resources on the current System, including the maintenance backlog, "rather than continuing the rapid expansion of new NPS responsibilities."17 Further, the Administration has been implementing a plan to complete special resource studies already authorized by Congress, and until 2012 had not submitted to Congress a list of areas for possible inclusion in the Park System, as discussed above.18 However, in some instances the Administration has testified in favor of creating new units of the National Park System, studying additional areas, and expanding existing units.19